shagu/ShaguDPS/README.md

+## Pepo changes
+Significantly improved performance by separating the event listeners along with other changes.
+Additionally if you are on damage or dps mode it will ignore heal events and vice versa so you can't see healing for a fight after the fact.

 # ShaguDPS

 A very small and lightweight damage meter.
 The combat log is parsed in a locale-independent way and should work on every 1.12 (vanilla) and 2.4.3 (burning crusade) based client.